NomicFoundation/hardhat/docs/getting-started/README.md

 To get help for a specific task run: npx buidler help [task]
 ```

-This is the list of built-in tasks, and the sample `accounts` task.
-Further ahead, when you start using plugins to add more functionality, tasks defined by those will also show up here.
-This is your starting point to find out what tasks are available to run.
+This is the list of tasks available to run.
+If you have any plugins, tasks defined by those will also show up here.
+For now, it's just the list of out-of-the-box tasks.

+Let's try running the **accounts** task.

 If you take a look at `buidler.config.js`, you will find the definition of the task `accounts`: